Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of odd index

 \section{Instantons on Fano threefolds of odd index}

-We now deal with Fano threefolds of odd index.
-In these cases the invariance of the Chern character with respect to $\RHom(\ \cdot\ , \calo(-r_X))$ imposes several constraint: the most significant one being that we must have even rank $r=2n$.
-For this reason to prove the existence of instantons, we will need to adapt the methods applied in the even-rank cases.
-The central idea remains the same: first to construct strictly $\mu$-semistable sheaves that are not Gieseker stable, more specifically having $F_0$ as their maximal destabilizing subsheaf, and then to prove that these deform to $\mu$-stable ones.
-For $i_X$ odd the striclty semistable sheaves that we construct will arise from extensions of $\mu$-stable instantons by a minimal instanton $F_0$, which this time will no longer be decomposable (and this indeed is coherent with the requirement $r=2n$).
+Now we deal with Fano threefolds of odd index.
+In these cases the invariance of the Chern character with respect to $\RHom(\ \cdot\ , \cccO_{X}(-r_X))$ imposes several constraints.
+Notably, the rank $r$ of an instanton sheaf must be even, we write $r=2n$.
+To prove the existence of slope-stable instanton bundles, we will need to modify non-trivially the methods applied in the even-index cases.
+The central idea remains to construct strictly slope-semistable sheaves that are not Gieseker-stable, more specifically having $F_0$ as their maximal destabilizing subsheaf, and then to prove that these deform to slope-stable ones.
+For $i_X$ odd the strictly slope-semistable sheaves that we construct will arise from extensions of slope-stable instantons by a minimal instanton $F_0$, which this time will no longer be decomposable.
+Note that this is consistent with the requirement $r=2n$.